collingsandrew/milestone-project-3/README.md

 #### Home Page

-The home page greets the user with a personalized welcome message that includes their username.
+The home page greets the user with a personalised welcome message that includes their username.
 It also provides an introduction to the site and links to other pages, which vary based on the user's login status.

 <details>
 <summary>Logged In</summary>